kiba/Writings/fac/chp26_sealing_and_research.md

 **Year 3, Day 323**

 Sealing is bullshit.
 All you need is paper and a chakra user and you could do things that's out of reach for technology alone.
+On the other hand, sealing required a lot of research, and if you want to do something else, you'll have to literally draw something else different, not just altering the diagram there or here.

 One of spymaster's student, Satoshi is really blossoming in his study.
 Studying physics and getting lot of ideas really do him wonder, or so they said.